Skip to main content

 Mathew Riback

-During his time as a volunteer firefighter, Mathew also worked as a paid EMS provider for 3 different fire departments on Long Island.
-This would lead him to become a train conductor with the Long Island Rail Road in 2016 where he still currently works.
+Alongside his volunteer service, Mathew worked as a paid EMS provider for three Long Island fire departments before becoming a train conductor with the Long Island Rail Road in 2016, where he continues to serve.
+He earned his bachelor's degree in computer security from SUNY Farmingdale in 2014.